anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 Two profile *layers* are proposed:

 - The top level **profiles** represent macro-characteristics that partition infrastructure into separate pools, i.e.: an infrastructure object can belong to one and only one profile, and workloads can only be created using a single profile.
 Workloads requesting a given profile **must** be instantiated on infrastructure of that same profile.
-- For a given profile, **flavours** represent small deviations from (or further qualification, such as sizing) the profile that do not require partitioning the infrastructure into separate pools, but that have specifications with a finer granularity of the profile.
-Flavours can be *optionally* requested by workloads that want a more granular control over what infrastructure they can run on, i.e.: an infrastructure resource can have **more than one flavour** attached to it, and workloads can request VMs to be instantiated on infrastructure with a certain flavour.
-Workloads requesting a given flavour **must** be instantiated on infrastructure with that same flavour.
-It is allowed to instantiate workloads on infrastructure with more flavours than what is requested, as long as the minimum requirements are satisfied.
+- For a given profile, **profile extensions** represent small deviations from (or further qualification, such as infrastructure sizing differences (e.g. memory size)) the profile that do not require partitioning the infrastructure into separate pools, but that have specifications with a finer granularity of the profile.
+Profile Extensions can be *optionally* requested by workloads that want a more granular control over what infrastructure they run on, i.e.: an infrastructure resource can have **more than one profile extension label** attached to it, and workloads can request resources to be instantiated on infrastructure with a certain profile extension.
+Workloads requesting a given profile extension **must** be instantiated on infrastructure with that same profile extension.
+It is allowed to instantiate workloads on infrastructure tagged with more profile extensions than requested, as long as the minimum requirements are satisfied.

+<a name="2.4.1"></a>
 ### 2.4.1 Node profiles (top-level partitions)

 Based on the above analysis, the following cloud infrastructure profiles are proposed (also shown in **Figure 2-1** below)